 You will have to start the application process a few months earlier than most applicants and complete your standardized tests no later than October.
 Otherwise, early decision applications are the same as regular applications.

 Suppose You Don't Make the First Cut?

-If a college does not accept you under early decision, you may still have a chance to get admitted.
 The college may automatically add you to the regular admission application pool.
-If it does not, you are free to reapply by the regular admission deadline.
-Check the admission policies of each college you're interested in.
+If it does not, you are usually (but not always) free to reapply by the regular admission deadline.
+Check the admission policies of the college.